Best Online Ed.D. in Higher Education Rankings

 VCU never fails to impress us.
 The School of Education (SOE) at this public research university garners glowing student reviews and high-flying national rankings.
 It’s an Experienced CPED Member.
 And it’s deeply involved in practice centers and education research.

 Better yet, the Online Ed.D. in Leadership – Higher Education Leadership is built for convenience.
-This part-time, 3-year doctorate in education is almost 100% online, with only 2-3 Saturday classes each summer.
+This part-time, 3-year doctorate in education is almost 100% online, with only one Summer Residency.
 It’s also cohort-based and team-focused—in the final year, you’ll collaborate on a group-based capstone research project.

 See the Student Handbook for more info on the curriculum.
 Within VCU’s program, you can choose to participate in a Learning Community in Higher Education Leadership.
 Education leaders in learning communities take the same courses as other Ed.D. students, but case studies & examples are tailored to match their interests.